 I bought my wife (and myself) a white MacBook last week.
-Her birthday is next month and with Apple's newly updated aluminium notebooks the previous model white notebook was put on sale.
-Her previous laptop, an 8 year old Dell Inspiron, was a joke and a pain in my neck.
+Her birthday is next month, and with Apple's newly updated aluminum notebooks the previous model white notebook was put on sale.
+Her previous laptop, an 8-year-old Dell Inspiron, was a joke and a pain in my neck.
 It was held together with duct tape.
-The battery held no charge so it had to be plugged in all the time.
+The battery held no charge, so it had to be plugged in all the time.
 It could only connect to the Wi-Fi from one or two spots in the house.
-I spent a lot of time trouble shooting one problem after another.
+I spent a lot of time troubleshooting one problem after another.
 So this laptop was two gifts in one; an expensive birthday gift for my wife and lots of free time for me.

 iChat Video and Google Talk

 Google Talk uses Jabber, an open instant messaging protocol.
 Apple built support for Jabber into the Leopard version of iChat.
 I added the account via the Accounts tab in the Preferences pane and was given a pleasant surprise once I logged in.
 A little camera style icon appeared next to my wife's name in the contact list.
 I excited clicked it to find that I could initiate and conducts video chats via my Gtalk account.
 Audio and video quality were excellent with very little of that delay I've seen when using Skype.
 I can not find any official documentation on Google site about this, but others have been doing this for some time.
 I take my MacBook to work each day, and it would be nice to video chat with my wife during the day.

 kOoLiNuS10th March 2009 at 2:25 PM

 Agree ...
 And when the time is due, or if you just feel hacking terminal.app la just a CMD + Space away!

 Exactly!
 I can have my cake and UNIX too!

 Khürt Williams10th March 2009 at 7:12 PM